ludrao/django-tellme/README.rst

     - python 3 (might work on python 2, but untested)
     - django >= 1.8
     - jquery must be enabled in your pages
+    - Promises polyfill for IE (including IE11!) (can use that: https://github.com/stefanpenner/es6-promise)

 Quick start